Jcoob33/CS-312-AWS-Minecraft-server-setup/README.md

 # End script
 ```
 5. After that you want to change the permissions to make the “setup-minecraft.sh” file we made executable.
 This can be done with
-   thefollowing command...
+   thefollowing command:
    ```bash
    chmod +x setup_minecraft.sh.
    ```
-6. Now that the file is executable we can now run it using...
+6. Now that the file is executable we can now run it using:
    ```bash
    sudo ./setup-minecraft.sh
    ```
    Once its ran you should see all the items in the script being download and once finish you should have access to the terminal
    again.
 If you don't have access to the terminal due to the script not finishing something went wrong.
-Use the...
+Use the:
    ```bash
    sudo systemctl status minecraft.service
    ```